 Learn more about our investment profiles and your savings as you approach retirement.

 Before making any decisions on what you do with your funds, we suggest you speak to a financial adviser (who may charge for their service).
 You can find one via www.unbiased.co.uk.
-If this isn’t suitable as advisers will probably charge for their services, there are organisations such as MoneyHelper, The Citizens Advice Bureau and The Pensions Advisory Service who can provide free and impartial guidance.
+If this isn’t suitable, as advisers will probably charge for their services, there are organisations such as MoneyHelper and Citizens Advice who can provide free and impartial guidance.